 To set the clock, first press the CLOCK pad.
-Then press the HOUR and MIN. pads until the correct time of day is displayed.
+Press the UP or DOWN pad until correct time of day is displayed.
+Press the CLOCK pad again to start.

 How to Set Immediate Start and Automatic Stop

 To avoid possible burns, place the shelves in the correct position before you turn the oven on.